AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/loading-and-displaying-server-content.md

 - Sort the list of products by price from high-to-low or low-to-high.

 What might be the best way to do that?
 We want to have product information maintained on a server independently from our website.
 When our site loads, we want to reach out to that server, download the latest product data, and display that data in a consistent way.
-We could define a template made of HTML, CSS, and AMP components that describes what a single product looks like on our site.
+We could define a template made of HTML, CSS, and ABC components that describes what a single product looks like on our site.
 Later, when the product data from the server arrives, each product is applied to the template and added to the page.
 Then, all we need to do to filter or reorder elements on the screen is to get a new set of filtered or reordered product data from the server, apply the result to the templates again, and finally, display those results on-screen.

 The component we use to retrieve and display server data like this is called `<amp-list>`.
 We will also use the `<amp-mustache>` templates, which we first mentioned in the intermediate training when discussing forms.